-Award Leaders are appointed by Award Units, they guide participants on their Duke of Edinburgh journey and can be a teacher, sporting coach or an organisation leader.
-Award Leaders are an integral part of delivering the Duke of Edinburgh Award.
+Award Leaders are appointed by Award Centres, they guide participants on their Duke of Ed journey and can be a teacher, sporting coach or an organisation leader.
+Award Leaders are an integral part of delivering the Duke of Ed Award.

 Completing the Award is entirely voluntary, every award is different and each participant can choose the activities they want to participate in for each section of the Award.
 The Award is a personalised program that offers young people a structure to fulfill their passions and ambitions also allowing the flexibility to progress based on their personal needs and abilities.

-The Duke of Edinburgh Award offers a range of events for Award Units, Awards Leaders and participants to gain insights on how the Award operates and to share their experiences.
+The Duke of Ed Award offers a range of events for Award Centres, Awards Leaders and participants to gain insights on how the Award operates and to share their experiences.
 Events include Gold Award ceremonies, networking events, information sessions, training and program journeys.

 Address: Locked Bag 1422, Silverwater NSW 2128